An intern typing on a laptop computer in an office

 The application form will ask you to provide a personal statement that is divided into two sections with up to 2,000 characters per section.
 We recommend that you draft this offline and double check the number of characters you have used before copying this into the application form.

-The first section of your statement should explain why you are interested in the graduate access programme(s) you have chosen.
+The first section of your statement should explain why you are interested in applying for UNIQ+.
 Think about what interests you about the programme and the projects you have selected, what motivates you to study your subject now, how you have engaged more closely with your field over time, and what you would like to get out of the programme.

 The second section of your statement should explain why you are applying and why you believe your background and/or personal circumstances qualify you.
-Think about which eligibility criteria you meet and your reasons for applying to UNIQ+ that have been designed to introduce students from under-represented and disadvantaged backgrounds to graduate study.
+Think about which eligibility criteria you meet and your reasons for applying to UNIQ+ that have been designed to introduce students from under-represented and disadvantaged backgrounds to postgraduate study.

 We encourage you to mention any extenuating circumstances or personal circumstances that you would like to bring to the attention of the academic assessors.
 For example, if you have been in care, if you are estranged from your family, if you have experienced homelessness, or experienced other situations that have had a significant impact on your education.
-If your education has been affected by the COVID-19 pandemic, then this can be indicated when completing the application form.

 Write your statement in Word or Notepad, checking that each section is under the 2,000-character limit, then copy-paste your text into the form when you are happy with it.
 Make sure that you have read the programme criteria and project descriptions carefully to see what the programme is looking for before you start.